bk/wmk/readme.md

   export your content to other formats (such as PDF) in addition to HTML, if you so wish.
-- Also via Pandoc, support for several non-markdown input formats for content, namely LaTeX, Org, RST, Textile, man, JATS, TEI, Docbook, RTF, DOCX, ODT and EPUB.
+- Also via Pandoc, support for several non-markdown input formats for content, namely LaTeX, Org, RST, Textile, Djot, Typst, man, JATS, TEI, Docbook, RTF, DOCX, ODT and EPUB.

 The only major feature that wmk is missing compared to some other SSGs is tight integration with a Javascript assets pipeline and interaction layer.
 Although